splunk/observability-workshop/docs/lambda/springboot-apm.md

-# Enable APM for On-prem Spring boot App
+# Enable APM for Mobile Shop Springboot App
 ## 1. Validate APM Environment

 The first activity we are going to do is validate that we have access to the Splunk APM environment and establish our starting point.
 To do this please login to Splunk Infrastructure & APM and select **APM**.

 ![APM-MENU](../images/lambda/springboot-apm/IsAPMAvailable.png){: .zoom}

-This will bring you to the APM monitoring page, here you may see zero or a list of services, depending how many services you are currently monitoring with Splunk APM.
+This will bring you to the APM monitoring page, depending how many services you are currently monitoring with Splunk APM, you may or may not see a list of services.

-To verify your environment is clear, filter the environment by entering your unique id you have been provided
+Once you have run the applications with APM enabled, you can filter the environment by entering your unique id you have been provided.
+This should then show just your APM environment.

-This should show just your APM environment.
-It should be empty.
-(If its not, double check no one is using the same id in your group and warn the workshop leader to have a look)

 ![APM-MENU](../images/lambda/springboot-apm/APM-monitor.png){: .zoom}

-We are now ready to start enabling APM in our environment.
+So lets start enabling APM in our environment.

 ---